-Remote Desktop is disabled by default in Windows 7, 8, or Vista, but it’s easy enough to turn it back on.
+Remote Desktop is disabled by default in Windows, but it’s easy enough to turn it back on.
 If you need to access your Windows PC from another box, it’s an essential thing to turn on.

 Important note: Remote desktop is only included in the Professional, Business, or Ultimate versions of Windows.
 Home editions do not have remote desktop.

 Getting to the Remote Desktop Settings in Windows 8, 8.1, or 10

 If you are using Windows 8, 8.1, or 10 you will need to open the desktop Control Panel and find the System panel there.
 Or you can search for “Remote Access” in the Start Menu or Start Screen.

 Once you search, click on the “Allow remote access to your computer” item.
 It’ll look a little different in Windows 8, but it’s roughly the same thing.

 And now you can select “Allow remote connections to this computer” from the Remote tab.

 You can also choose which users can connect, or whether older versions of Windows can connect.